kyma-project/cloud-manager/docs/contributor/ui/README.md

 # Generating the ConfigMap

-The generation of ConfigMap is handled through `kustomize`.
+The generation of a ConfigMap is handled using `kustomize`.
 Kustomize  combines general, list, detail, form, and translations into a single ConfigMap.

-Because each CustomResource will have its own UI that must be generated, there is a single macro in the `Makefile` to generate all the UI.
+Because each CustomResource has its own UI that must be generated, there is a single macro in the `Makefile` to generate all the UIs.

 `make build_ui`